adambrgmn/gitmoji-chrome/README.md

 ## Special

 One thing is hidden in this package; if you're on Github, GitLab or Bitbucket and you're currently in a text input the copied emoji code will be inserted in the beginning of that input.
-This is very convinient if you're commiting or merging from the web version and need to add an emoji in the beginning of your message.
+This is very convenient if you're commiting or merging from the web version and need to add an emoji in the beginning of your message.

 ## Contribution

-Contribution is very welcome and feel free to open an issue or submit a PR which we can discuss.
+Contributions are very welcome and feel free to open an issue or submit a PR which we can discuss.

 **But be aware that the emojis are fetched dynamically from [carloscuesta/gitmoji](https://github.com/carloscuesta/gitmoji).
 If you want more (or less) emojis, discuss that there.**